-The Division of Accountancy and Legal Environment offers a Bachelor of Business Administration degree in Accounting.
+The Division of Accountancy and Legal Environment offers a Bachelor of Business Administration (BBA) degree in Accounting.
 Graduates of the program add value to many types of organizations.
-They are prepared to meet the challenges of a business environment because they have mastered many professional skills including core knowledge, communication, accounting research, technology, and critical thinking skills.
+They are prepared to meet business challenges because they learn many professional skills including core knowledge, communication, accounting research, technology, and critical thinking skills.
 These skills help them obtain entry-level jobs and advance in a diverse set of accounting careers.

 Marshall University is one of only 186 schools worldwide to have achieved accreditation by AACSB International – The Association to Advance Collegiate Schools of Business – for its undergraduate majors and graduate programs in business and accounting.
 We have an Accounting Advisory Board of elite business professionals who are dedicated to the students and the program.